Australian Iron & Steel: Public company (1928-1935)

 Australian Iron & Steel (AI&S) was established in 1928 to take over the business of Hoskins Iron & Steel.
 That company had already commenced the work to replace its two blast furnaces at Lithgow with a new one at Port Kembla.
 However, it needed more funding to relocate its steelmaking and rolling operations to the coast at Port Kembla.

-The ordinary shares in the new company were held by the former shareholders of Hoskins Iron and Steel (the Hoskins family), Dorman Long and Baldwins Lid (two British companies) and Howard Smith Limited (an Australian coal and shipping company).
+The ordinary shares in the new company were held by the former shareholders of Hoskins Iron and Steel (the Hoskins family), Dorman Long and Baldwins Ltd (two British companies) and Howard Smith Limited (an Australian coal and shipping company).
 There were also preference shareholders, who received preference shares paying 7.5%.

 Only Howard Smith and the preference shareholders paid cash for their shares.
 Hoskins and Dorman Long received their shares in exchange for assets that they contributed to the new company.
 Baldwins received their shares as a part payment for disused rolling mill equipment to be removed from their Margam works and reinstalled at Port Kembla.
 Howard Smith also became the shipping agent for the new company.

 As previous owners of Hoskins Iron and Steel, the Hoskins family was the largest (but not the majority) shareholder in the new company.
 Cecil Hoskins became chairman of the new company and his brother Arthur Sidney (Sid) Hoskins also joined the board.

 The company made an issue of new ordinary shares in 1929.
-It also made investments in two partially-owned subsidiary companies, Southern Portland Cement Ltd. and Southern Blue Metal Quarries.
+It also made investments in two partially owned subsidiary companies, Southern Portland Cement Ltd. and Southern Blue Metal Quarries.

 By 1932, the plant at Port Kembla was making, bars, iron pipes, rails and plate.
 Planned expansions—a sheet mill, galvanising plant, and modifications to its bar mill—were accommodated within the overall master plan for the site.
 However, the new plant was beset with difficulties that, ultimately, would prove too great for AI&S to resolve, and lead to the company merging with Broken Hill Proprietary Co.
 Limited in 1935.

 Subsidiary company (after 1935)

 Merger with BHP

-In October 1935, all the ordinary shares in AI&S were acquired by BHP, in an exchange for 750,000 BHP ordinary shares, and AI&S became a wholly-owned subsidiary company of BHP.
+In October 1935, all the ordinary shares in AI&S were acquired by BHP, in an exchange for 750,000 BHP ordinary shares, and AI&S became a wholly owned subsidiary company of BHP.
 The merger did not include preference shares in AI&S.